 Hala leaf can be kept in water.
 The top ends can be cut in a chevron shape to add interest.

-Monstera can be used in landscaping where the leaves can grow to three feet long.
+Monstera are also used in landscaping where the leaves can grow to three feet long.
 It produces a long, cone like fruit that is edible when ripe.

 Keep the stem of the leaf in water.